oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] Launch the `func-bold_task-bht_dir-AP` sequence.
 - [ ] While it is running,
     - [ ] Adjust the FoV for the next sequence.
-    - [ ] Verify that in the next sequence parameters under Contrast>resc. the option `Magnitude et phase` is selected!
+    - [ ] Verify that in the next sequence parameters under Contrast>Reconstruction the option `Magnitude et phase` is selected!
 - [ ] Once the sequence is over, you need to stop manually the psychopy task by clicking on `t` (as fast as possible to avoid collecting more data than needed).
 - [ ] Launch the fieldmap `fmap_phasediff_gre` sequence.
 - [ ] While it is running,